DOCUMENTATION · v4.0

 The AI reads all your workflows as a system and traces the causal chains: which workflows trigger downstream workflows through property changes, cross-enrollments, and list memberships.
 It organises them into lifecycle stages so you can see the full journey a contact takes through your automation.

-Flow Timeline is included on Free, Growth, Pro, and Enterprise plans, and on every agency plan.
+Flow Timeline is included on Growth, Pro, Unlimited, and Enterprise plans, on every agency plan, and during the 14-day trial.
 It's not included on Starter.

 AI Audit Reports